Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/13-demonic-people.md

 This was the menu:

+(image)

-He bought the half bottle of 1727 Rudesheimer at Christies in 1975 for $450 and the 1825 Guard Larose cost $510 in 1976.
+He bought the half bottle of 1727 Rudesheimer at Christies in 1975 for $450 and the 1825 Gruard Larose cost $510 in 1976.
 There were some savage letters in the newspapers.
-Mrs D. Hughes of Elwood wrote in the Herald, Melbourne:
+Mrs D. Hughes of Elwood wrote in the *Herald*, Melbourne:

-"Not only was this event discriminatory but down- right suspect.
+    "Not only was this event discriminatory but down-right suspect.
 I'm tired of ruddy snobs, and the pretentious behaviour that accompanies this kind of event.
 If Mr Evans is sincere in giving to charity why not write a cheque for the equivalent of what this 'do' would cost thus permitting him to keep his precious         wines."

 Then there were all sorts of suggestions regarding the sanity of a man who would pay $450 for a bottle of wine and a miserable half bottle at that.

-Evans commented in the Bulletin:
+Evans commented in the *Bulletin*:

     "Pay $450 for a bottle of wine!
 The man must be mad, but it's my money, and I don't criticise the gamblers and the questers for the America's Cup and the           racehorse owners and the status seekers, all of whom, to me, spend their money other than I would.
 But it's their business.
 I just wanted to taste the wine."

 Just about that time I recorded that Evans was a writer, a top wine judge, chairman of one of the nation's biggest vineyards, a raconteur, an unequalled fund raiser for charity, an authority on 18th and 17th century oak, a golfer with a handicap down around three or four, an expert on pewter and silver, his palate one of the six best in the country and, not the least of his achievements, a master teller of salacious stories.
 What's different now.
 He is well into his 60s.
 He has had a triple by-pass heart operation and has anything else changed?
 Yes, maybe he has speeded up.
 He is chairman of a few large wine companies, and he is constantly on the move around the nation, at lunches, at dinners, at board meetings.
 He makes a habit of chairing dinners in Sydney with auctions that raise nigh on a million dollars.
 He now paints, pots and sculpts, all with some skill.

 He has moved out of Sydney and lives permanently near his beloved Rothbury Estate in the Hunter.
 His new place, Loggerheads, which he and his lovely wife, Trish, have created is beautiful beyond belief.
 There is a rose garden, a tennis court, a swimming pool, a croquet lawn, a 10-acre golf course.
 The house is a cross between an old English manor house and a priory.
 We stayed with him recently.
 Our room had Elizabethan furnishings.
 The bathroom had a dunny seat, which looked like the throne for the Archbishop of Canterbury and the shower was set in a huge wine vat.

 Loggerheads is an odd name for his mansion derived from his home country in Wales but, as Len explains, there is a marvellous advantage.
 The visitor can say: "I spent the weekend at Loggerheads with Evans."

 His recent, and most remarkable achievement, is his rotunda which has an unparalleled view down across the valley vineyards.
 There are six Ionic marble columns.
 They are vast, perhaps five or six tonnes each connected on top by a stone tiara.
 It looks like the Temple of Athena, at the very least a place where you keep half a dozen Vestal Virgins and call on the Oracle at 9 am daily.
 It is so grand, the foundations had to go down six metres.

 One could go on and on about those who have influenced the Demon.
-There was the ebullient Murray Tyrell, the great power of the Hunter.
+There was the ebullient Murray Tyrrell, the great power of the Hunter.
 I remember visiting him as a young innocent, circa 1962.
 It was the height of vintage and the Shiraz was bubbling in the vat.
-I said: "Mr Tyrell, what technical equipment do you use to tell the progress of the fermentation?"
+I said: "Mr Tyrrell, what technical equipment do you use to tell the progress of the fermentation?"

 "Ah Keith," he replied, " you don't need any of that nonsense.
-When you've been in the business long enough you can tell.~ Thereupon he stuck his arm right down into an open vat filled with shiraz and said: "You can always tell by the prickles on your skin."
+When you've been in the business long enough you can tell.
+Thereupon he stuck his arm right down into an open vat filled with shiraz and said: "You can always tell by the prickles on your skin."

 There was Peter Lehmann, the son of a Lutheran pastor and the most thoroughly all round extrovert I ever knew.
 There used to be a rule that wineries were always open house to devoted lovers of the grape, but never on a Sunday.
 Sunday was sacred, a day when vignerons deserved a break from intruders.